I know, “Living in Paris”, right? How could this possibly go wrong? It’s Paris!

 We liked our stay in Paris so much that we’ll definitely go back in the future.
 Enough said!

-Overview of Living in Paris as a Digital Nomad
+Overview of Living in Paris as Visitors

 We stayed in Paris for just three months.
 This is the limit of our European Union / Schengen area visa.
 If you have a European passport or have some other deal you can probably stay longer, but past the 180 day mark things get complicated tax-wise.
 (There’s also a series of “reciprocal agreements” under which you can technically stay longer, but we had other things to do anyway.)

 In general, Paris is great if you like big cities with lots of culture.
 It’s not for everyone.
 If you like beaches or mountains, Paris isn’t for you.
 If you like small towns or places where people speak English, Paris isn’t for you either, unless you don’t mind hopping on a train for an hour.
-(People speak English in Paris, but it won’t get you as far.)
+(People speak English in Paris, but it won’t get you as far as French.)

 But if you can get by in French, can afford to pay the roughly 2000 Euros a month that a 1-bedroom Airbnb costs, enjoy architecture and great fresh produce, and like the kinds of things that a big city has to offer (like arts and culture), then you might enjoy staying in Paris.